 Batteries are composed of incredibly volatile materials that can be extremely harmful to the environment if not handled properly.
 That’s why every battery that comes through both our returns and Broken Screen Buyback program is assessed for functionality.
-From here, we team up with our sister company, Tech Defenders, who handle our refurbishing and recycling efforts.
+From here, partner with a local company in Grand Rapids, MI who handle our recycling efforts.

 If you’re curious about how we recycle batteries in more detail, read our blog on battery recycling!